COLLECTION GUIDES

 Rhoda Edwards, daughter of Timothy Edwards, married Josiah Dwight in 1798.
 She was the grandmother of Katharine Sedgwick Minot and mother of Elizabeth Buckminster Dwight Sedgwick.

-Sarah was born on 20 January 1813 to Stephen Hathaway and Lydia Swain and was the twin sister of Mary Watson.
-Prior to marrying John Murray Forbes, her maiden name was Sarah Swain Hathaway.
+Sarah Swain Hathaway was born on 20 January 1813, the daughter of Stephen Hathaway and Lydia Swain Hathaway and the twin sister of Mary Taber Hathaway Watson.
+She married John Murray Forbes.

 Alice Woodbourne Minot (1847-1883)

-Alice was born on 10 July 1847 to William Minot II and Katharine Sedgwick Minot.
+Alice Woodbourne Minot was born on 10 July 1847 to William Minot II and Katharine Sedgwick Minot.
 She was their second child and never married.
-She died at the young age of thirty-six on 15 December 1883.
+She died at the age of 36 on 15 December 1883.

 Charles Sedgwick Minot (1852-1914)

-Charles was born on 23 December 1852 to William Minot II and Katharine Sedgwick Minot.
-He graduated from Massachusetts Institute of Technology in 1872 and married Lucy Fosdick of Groton, on 1 June 1889.
-Charles became an instructor in oral pathology and surgery 1880-1882, holding many eminent positions over the course of his career until his death on 19 November 1914.
+Charles Sedgwick Minot was born on 23 December 1852 to William Minot II and Katharine Sedgwick Minot.
+He graduated from the Massachusetts Institute of Technology in 1872 and married Lucy Fosdick of Groton, Massachusetts, on 1 June 1889.
+Charles became an instructor in oral pathology and surgery, 1880-1882, holding many eminent positions over the course of his career until his death on 19 November 1914.
 Charles and Lucy had no children.

 Francis Minot

-Francis was born on 12 April 1821 to William Minot and Louisa Davis.
-He graduated from Harvard University in 1841 and then went to Medical School on Mason Street, Boston.
-In 1859 he was elected visiting physician to Massachusetts General Hospital, and later became consulting physician.
+Francis Minot was born on 12 April 1821 to William Minot and Louisa Davis Minot.
+He graduated from Harvard University in 1841 and attended medical school on Mason Street, Boston.
+In 1859, he was elected visiting physician to Massachusetts General Hospital and later became consulting physician.
 He remained in this post until his death on 11 May 1899.

 Henry Davis Minot (1859-1890)